pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 Parameters:
 - channels (String, Symbol): Channels to set state for.
-- state (Hash): State payload to set.
+- state (Hash): State to set.
-- http_sync (Boolean): Default false.
-Async returns a future; call value to get Envelope.
-If true, returns array of envelopes (even if only one).
-For sync methods, an Envelope object is returned.
+- http_sync (Boolean, default false): Async by default returns a future; call value to get the Envelope.
+If true, returns an array of Envelopes (or a single Envelope for sync methods).
-- callback (Lambda with one parameter): Called for each envelope.
-For async methods, a future is returned; call value to retrieve the Envelope (blocks thread).
+- callback (Lambda one parameter): Invoked for each Envelope.
+For async, call future.value to retrieve the Envelope (blocks until available).

 ```
 `1get_state(